famouswelshman/famouspizza/README.md

 ## Libraries used
 * Django / MySQL Database
 * Bootstrap used for content styling.
+(HTML/Js & css)
 * Font Awesome for font and symbols.
 * StartBootrstrap used for pre-built page layouts.
 * Jquery (Javascript) included in the project for front end animation of buttons and navbar, dropdown etc.